monicazng/knittingmachine/README.md

 A simple, light, and clean UI to write threads — built with Python and Streamlit.

 ## Motivation
 I enjoy writing threads more than single posts because it lets me develop storytelling.
 However, I found the interface of X and third-party applications too distrating for the task.
 So I decided to use my recently acquired Python skills to build a simple, light, and clean UI to write and save threads locally.
-As a more-junior-than-junior developer building my first-ever app, expect very rough code.
+As a more-junior-than-junior developer building my first-ever app, expect a very rough code.

 ## Features
 * Add subsequent text areas to your thread